 A comprehensive annual bibliography of Western-language materials about French language and literature.

+1967-present.
 Comprehensive database to scholarly literature on music.
 Indexes articles, bibliographies, books, catalogues, conference proceedings, critical commentaries to complete works, dissertations, electronic resources, ethnographic recordings and videos, festschriften, iconographies, reviews, and more.
 Particularly strong for classical music.
 For popular music publications, see Academic Search Premier.

 Online access to African periodical literature, women's literature, and some travel literature